geovedi/book-notes/2010/hackers.notes.md

   - The Brotherhood companies, including On-Line, held a significant share of the computer game market.
   - The industry attracted attention from venture capitalists and potential buyout offers.
   - Ken Williams remained committed to his company despite tempting offers.
-  - The text showcases the changing values and priorities in the world of computer programming and gaming.
+  - Showcase the changing values and priorities in the world of computer programming and gaming.

 ### Frogger
 - Ken Williams and On-Line Systems: A Journey